directus/directus/docs/getting-started/introduction.md

 Completely free and open-source on the GPLv3 license, Directus is publicly available within our [npm package](https://www.npmjs.com/package/directus) and main [GitHub repository](https://github.com/directus/directus).
-It includes our dynamic API engine (node.js), the intuitive Admin App (vue.js 3), this documentation (markdown), and all dependencies.
+It includes our dynamic API engine (Node.js), the intuitive Admin App (Vue), this documentation (Markdown), and all dependencies.

 ### On-Demand Cloud

-Our self-service platform for quick and affordable instances of Directus on a multitenant infrastructure.
+[Our self-service platform](https://directus.cloud) for quick and affordable instances of Directus on a multitenant infrastructure.

 ### Enterprise Cloud